ywkawai/FE-Project/README.md

 ### 3D problems
   - linear advection in a cubic domain
     - various profiles of advected quantity

-## Models with FE library
-### Dynamical cores of atmospheric model
-- 2D and 3D dynamical core of nonhydrostatic atmospheric model

 ## Build FE library